lightbug-io/docs/apps/admin/devices/forwarding.md

 Some connections are provided by the system, which you can use without needing to create your own.

-Currently the only system connection that exists is `Lightbug Cloud`.
+Currently two system connections exist: `Lightbug Cloud` and `Nowhere`.

 #### Lightbug Cloud